How to visit Auckland like a local: My favourite things to do in the city

 Head along for a show and support some of New Zealand’s emerging talent, and you’ll get to have a drink at a cool bar and mingle with people in the local creative scene.

-7. Go to a classic film screening at Hollywood Avondale
+You can also go to a classic film screening at Hollywood Avondale, while you’re in the area

 The Hollywood Avondale is an arty cinema located in the suburb of Avondale, which is mostly famous for being home to the Avondale spider (legend has it Huntsman spiders escaped from ships coming from Australia and have set up shop in the area.
 I will never live in Avondale).